-We’ll start with this image from our Senior Developer position posting.
-It looks pretty Forge and Smith-branded: custom, unique, and has a concept behind it (our Developers love foosball!).
+We’ll start with this image from a Senior Developer position we posted.
+It looked pretty Forge and Smith-branded: custom, unique, and has a concept behind it (our team loves foosball!).
 But the secret is out!
 This is a stock image hiding behind custom branding.

 I swapped the colours to Forge and Smith’s branding.
 This can be done to any photo using an overlay.

-This is more of an advanced step.
+This is more of an advanced step, which might require watching some YouTube tutorials on PhotoShop.
 I added a branded background photograph of a blacksmith for some texture, and an extra branded touch.
 I also tweaked the players’ arrangement to illustrate the concept that one of the “team” was missing.

 The final extra touch was to layer in some text.
 This is an additional step we always add to our blog images, and one that’s ideal for sharing your posts on social media.
-Just remember, text in the image must not replace the blog title (or it won’t be searchable!).
+Custom text will definitely improve stock photos, and it’s a great way to add a clear call-to-action.

 All of this took about 20 minutes, resulting in a custom branded image for the blog.

 If you’re on a budget, you might have to resort to free stock images with no branding.
 Here are five sources that I’ve found to be reasonable:

 Free for you to do whatever you want with this a growing collection of “non-stocky” (read: non-sucky) photographs. unsplash.com

 Some of their photos are a bit “stocky”, but who can argue with free?
 And they have a collection of icons! www.imcreator.com/free